 Since all the old artwork had to be re-done to fit the new format, the project allowed direct comparison of my current knowledge and skills with what they were 14 years ago.
 Needlless to say, a lot has been learned since then, and equipment and software are also much better.
 The resulting artwork has noticeably improved while being produced more efficiently.

-Although extra income is needed and welcome, jobs like this can be quite stressful and involve a lot of unbillable time and frustration.
+Although extra income is needed and welcome, this kind of work can be taxing.
 I missed the freedom of waking up each day to dive into my own projects rather than dealing with the needs of a client.

 Studio Exterior, cont.